Dragon's Dogma: Localization

 The localization was led by Erin Ellis.
 When creating the dialogue, Ellis's team wanted to create a similar feeling to the writing of George R. R. Martin and J. R. R. Tolkien due to the dramatic style of the game's narrative.
 The team decided to use semi-archaic English words in dialogue such as "thou" and "aught", resulting in the team needing to keep themselves from going too far or adding in incongruous words that clashed with the archaic style.
 Rather than using conventional spell names such as "Fire" and "Ice", the team found old English words such as "Halidom" and "Ingle".
 In contrast to many Japanese games—which were translated from Japanese to English and then into other languages—Dragon's Dogma was localized in six languages at once due to the development team still working on the game during the localization process.
-This meant that the team were able to minimize trimming the dialogue down and eliminating improbably abbreviations.
+This meant that the team was able to minimize trimming the dialogue down and eliminating improbably abbreviations.
 According to Makino, the team hired 82 voice actors; the recording took place in North America between two studios over fifteen weeks, with two audio directors supervising the process.
 The team used different accents to indicate people being from different regions of the world, promoting a sense of realism.
 The Pawn voices were difficult due to the variety of physical customization.
 The team ultimately chose twelve voice actors to record lines at different pitches.
 The game ultimately featured 20 hours of voiced dialogue, coming to 42,000 lines of dialogue for all characters.
 As English was the primary language for all versions, lip syncing was not an issue.
 Needing to handle the different pieces of the localization within the strict time limit was a new experience for both Ellis and the Capcom staff.